DEFRA/grant-config-playground/README.md

 ## Usage

-Add any grant config below a specific top level directory which indicates the name of the grant.
+Add any grant config below a specific top-level directory which indicates the name of the grant.
 Inside there subdirectories can be provided to split down the config between services or functions.

 ## Making changes